ladano1/Capython-2026/README.md

 Members of the Team and their roles:

-Wenndy: Sketches, Moodboard
+Wenndy: Sketches, Moodboard, Figma

-Ziyan: Helping with creating a web layout matching the theme, Producing Real-Time Interactive Visual,
+Ziyan: Helping with creating a web layout matching the theme, Producing Real-Time Interactive Visual, Figma

 Baginda: Website